foundry-rs/starknet-foundry/docs/src/appendix/snforge-library/print.md

 - `i8`, `i16`, `i32`, `i64`, `i128`
 - `bool`

-Forge will attempt to convert these values to strings and display them.
+`snforge` will attempt to convert these values to strings and display them.
 In case the value contains parts that evaluate to ascii control characters (e.g. 27: `ESC`), the value will not be printed.